 Like all long haired breeds, what you might save in vacuum bags you are going to spend at the groomers and in daily brushing and combing to prevent mats from occurring.

 It is a myth that some dogs do not shed.
 All dogs shed, but not all dogs shed hair that ends up on furniture and rugs.
 In the case of Bichons, their dead hair is lost into their coat which creates mats or tangles.
 This is true of our guest dog, Lexie, who does not shed hair on the furniture or floor.

 Always mist the hair with a good conditioning detangler before attempting to brush or comb.

 At the very least, new owners should expect to purchase some grooming supplies such as a slicker brush, metal comb, pin brush, and small scissors, even if you plan to have your Bichon groomed professionally.

-These are one of the highest maintenance dogs
+These are one of the highest maintenance dogs for grooming.

 Frequent bathing is vital.
 Some owners will bathe weekly.
 Always brush the hair completely before a bath as any mats that might be in the coat before the bath are likely to be even harder to remove afterward.

 Their white hair also means that they may be more liable to develop face stains or tear stains under their eyes.